Often people think that to live your life purpose means having to do some extraordinary work.

 Then I heard a cheerful female voice bursting out like a ray of sunshine: “Step right up here beautiful lady, I have a seat for you.”

-It took a minute to realize that that that voice came from a restroom attendant dressed in a crisp janitor uniform – and SHE was speaking to ME!
+It took a minute to realize that that voice came from a restroom attendant dressed in a crisp janitor uniform – and SHE was speaking to ME!

 “There is no need to wait for a space at Valerie’s place,” she said while motioning me to an open stall.
 “Come here dear, here is a clean seat just for you…”